 If you would like to see what information we hold about you, you can sign into your online account and make any changes required.
 You can also request full details of personal information we hold about you under the Data Protection Act 2018, by contacting the Data Protection Manager.
 Please send a description of the information you would like to see, together with proof of your identity to email@example.com

 At any time you have the right to ask the ROH to amend or stop how it uses your personal information including for marketing purposes.
 You can do this by signing in to the website and accessing your account details or if you don’t have an account or if you prefer to, you can contact us by phoning, emailing or writing using our contact details below.

 You have the right to get information held about you by us corrected.
 If you have any concern about the accuracy of your personal data, please let us know using the below contact details.

 If you would like us to remove the personal information we hold about you, please contact us using the below contact details.

-This notice was updated on 7 December 2017.
-It may be updated to take into account changes at the Royal Opera House or for example to reflect changes to regulation or legislation.
+This notice was updated on 12 May 2022.
+It may be updated to take into account changes at the ROH or for example to reflect changes to regulation or legislation.

 Updates to this notice will be posted on this page – please check back from time to time.
 We may also inform you of any changes where we hold an appropriate email address for you.

 Royal Opera House Covent Garden Foundation, a charitable company limited by guarantee incorporated in England and Wales (Company number 480523) Charity Registered (Number 211775)